williambarstad/K8sLab-TF/README.md

 # K8sLab-TF

-Kubernetes lab serving Doom instances using Terraform using this easy to create and destroy K8s-EKS lab.
+Kubernetes lab deployed with Terraform using this easy to create and destroy K8s-EKS lab.

 ![K8sLab-basic](K8sLab.drawio.png)